Analytic solutions and numerical method for a coupled thermo-neutronic problem: Numerical method

 \section{Numerical method}

-In this section, we describe a general numerical method (valid for any continuous funtion $\, \Sigma $) which solves directly the coupled problem (\ref{modele-couple}) and finds an equation for computing $ \, k_{eff}^* \, $ introduced in lemma \ref{lem:keff}.
-Note that this numerical method, unlike the one described in this Annex, does not use any coupling of codes.
-It needs only to sole one equation with one single real unknown.
+In this section, we describe a general numerical method (valid for any continuous function $\, \Sigma $) which solves directly the coupled problem (\ref{modele-couple}) and finds an equation for computing $ \, \lambda_* \, $ introduced in lemma \ref{lem:hstar}.
+This numerical method needs only to solve one equation with one single real unknown. \begin{theorem} The equation